 If you know that the conditions may change to put you outside these parameters, then you should delay installation.

 Before you start, lay the tarp down on your driveway just in front of the garage to establish your mixing work area.
 It’s a good idea to tape the edge of the tarp down to the edge of the garage floor to ensure nothing is spilled on the driveway.
 Make sure all the tools, supplies, and cleaning materials that you will need are laid out and available.
 Now is a good time to put on the latex gloves and spiked shoes.

 Before mixing, check to see if any settling has occurred in the containers from sitting.
 If so, mix separately the Part A resin and Part B hardener in their respective containers to evenly distribute the contents.

-Unless you are dealing with 5 gallon units, it’s easiest to mix Part A and Part B containers by hand using separate stir sticks.
+Unless you are dealing with large 5 gallon units, it’s easiest to mix Part A and Part B containers by hand using separate stir sticks.
 Be careful.
 If you introduce residue from Part A to Part B or vice versa, you will start the chemical reaction.
 A paddle mixer should be used for 5 gallon units, but you must clean it well between each mixing or use separate paddles.